-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 | AFTER AZKABAN & THE AU PART | | HIS EARLY YEARS |

-| HP WIKI VS. ... | | HIS DEVOTION AS A DEATH EATER |
+| HP WIKI VS. THE AUTHOR'S INTENT | | HIS DEVOTION AS A DEATH EATER |

-| KILLING HIS FATHER | | SCHOOLING BEFORE HOGWARTS |-
+| KILLING HIS FATHER | | SCHOOLING BEFORE HOGWARTS | | THE DEMENTOR'S KISS-

 HIS HOGWART'S HOUSE

-Harry could've strongly belonged into Slytherin - it was a difficult choice for the Hat even between such "opposites" of Houses, so the line between which house a person belongs to, can be very thin, and maybe blurry, and so the crucial element is, to what the child's values weight on and how genuine they are, at the time.
+Harry could've strongly belonged into Slytherin - it was a difficult choice for the Hat even between such "opposites" of Houses, so the line between which house a person belongs to, can be very thin, and maybe blurry, and so the crucial element is, what the child's values weight on and how genuine they are, at the time.
 "Do you know why I sorted you into Gryffindor?"
 "Because I asked it."

 The book doesn't tell what the child Junior was like, and people can change very essentially if life is a bitch enough or if they just feel like it is - but certainly he might have changed a lot in Azkaban.
-As in, the Slytherin charasteristics take over his essence, as his heart and mind grew horribly twisted and hurt.
+As in, the Slytherin characteristics take over his essence, as his heart and mind grew horribly twisted and hurt.

 THE LONGBOTTOM TORTURE

-Nobody seems to care that Jo PUT WEIGHT in her writing, on how Junior may NOT have been invovlved in the Longbottom torture while NOT confirming at ANY point that he was guilty of it.
+Nobody seems to care that Jo PUT WEIGHT in her writing, on how Junior may NOT have been involved in the Longbottom torture while NOT confirming at ANY point that he was guilty of it.
 Why shouldn't that be significant?

 Don't you think she likely meant something by the way she put that part of Junior's story?
 If she really meant him to have part in the Longbottom torture so simply and cruelly - I'd suppose she'd weighted on such image, instead of the opposite.
-And it's not the first time in the history that even innocent people get imprisoned while evidence speak loudly enough against them.
+And it's not the first time in the history that even innocent people get imprisoned while evidence speaks loudly enough against them.

-His emotion in the book's version of the trial, must have been genuine and not an act - because he didn't choose to wait for Voldemort or harbour revenge on his father but he wanted to DIE and even within a year, and he was dying, indeed.
+His emotion in the book's version of the trial must have been genuine and not an act - because he didn't choose to wait for Voldemort or harbour revenge on his father but he wanted to DIE and even within a year, and he was dying, indeed.
 As in - doesn't seem like a cold-blooded torturer-murderer-Voldemort-devoted-fannatic to me.

-So, though the book does not confirm this but only says that he was there when it happened - in my view he really did take part in the torture of the Longbottoms.
+So, though the book does not confirm this but only says that he was there when the Aurors came in - in my view he really did take part in the torture of the Longbottoms.
 But not as if he really wanted to.
-Bellatrix Lestrange, who was extremely loyal to and fanatic about Voldemort or any of the Lestranges - just happened to ask him to join them in the torture, while it's obvious that a truly loyal Death Eater would do anything for Voldemort - especially in such situation as Voldemort having disppeared - and at least Bellatrix was a psychopath, so what other choice did Junior have but to agree to take part in the crime.
-As for how he was able to actually do it; The Lestrangaes most likely talked about Voldemort in a glorifying and praising way and about how he would reward them if they found him - and in the deepest Junior was looking for acceptance from Voldemort and had probably had more of it - (pretended or genuine, who knows) - than he felt he'd had from his father and in the light of that and his bitterness, he might have very well ended up wanting to find Voldemort again, so bad that he'd be able to cast the Unforgivable curse and got carried away.
+Bellatrix Lestrange who was extremely loyal to and fanatic about Voldemort, or any of the Lestranges, just happened to ask him to join them in the torture while it's obvious that a truly loyal Death Eater would do anything for Voldemort - especially in such situation as Voldemort having disappeared - and at least Bellatrix was a psychopath.
+So what other choice did Junior have but to agree to take part in the crime.

-But his choices, from becoming a Death Eater in the first place to everything else he did before he got caught, were not so much hate driven but more out of desperation and youthful foolishness, combined to Voldemort being excpetionally good in manipulating people.
+But his choices, from becoming a Death Eater in the first place to everything else he did before he got caught, were not so much hate driven but more out of desperation and youthful foolishness, combined to Voldemort being exceptionally good in manipulating people.

 HIS TRIAL